charliejllewellyn/aws-security-workshop/prevention/README.md

 ### Using AWS Certificate Manager and Application Load Balancing to protect data in transit

-In this scenario we're going to use a self signed SSL certifcate however the process can be used to import offical SSL certificates or ACM can be used to generate certificates for domains you own.
+In this scenario we're going to use a self-signed SSL certificate however the process can be used to import official SSL certificates or ACM can be used to generate certificates for domains you own.

 <details>
 <summary><strong>Create a new certificate in AWS Certificate Manager (expand for details)</strong></summary><p>